 Life in the 1930s - Goldfish Swallowing

-Swallowing goldfish became a college phenomenon in 1939.
+In the 1930s, you witnessed a bizarre college trend where goldfish consumption became a badge of one-upmanship among universities.
 The fad is thought to have begun as a $10 bet at Harvard University as part of a bid for a freshman running for class president.
-It then went on to become a competition between various universities.
+This bet for notoriety crossed campuses as students looked for escapist entertainment during the economic struggles of the era.

 Additional Reading